About the Event

 The business plans must propose ventures that will be financially profitable, create new jobs, and be lawful.

-Northern Michigan University students, irrespective of their major, are invited to participate.
-NMU students must be enrolled at the University during the 2023 Fall and 2024 Winter semesters.
-Students working individually, or in teams of up to five, can submit a plan to start a new business and compete for prizes.***
+Northern Michigan University students, regardless of major, are invited to participate.
+NMU students must be enrolled at the University during the 2025 Fall and 2026 Winter semesters.
+Students working individually, or in teams (unlimited), can submit a plan to start a new business and compete for prizes.***

 ***Winning and acceptance of New Business Venture Competition prizes may impact financial aid awards